 But many people, even with doubts, still enjoyed what they saw.

-Yes, few will dispute that pro wrestling has its roots in Greek combat that was later adopted by the Romans where the maiming of competitors and even death were often the outcome.
-Or that the wrestling we know today has evolved from Catch-as-catch-can brought by immigrants to the new world.
+Yes, few will dispute that pro wrestling has its roots in Greek combat that the Romans later adopted, where the maiming of competitors and even death were often the outcome.
+The wrestling we know today has evolved from Catch-as-catch-can brought by immigrants to the new world.

-Catch wrestling was a style of grappling that was a hybrid of Greco-Roman wrestling, Irish collar-and-elbow, and the violent Lancashire wrestling style.
-Soon, it began to emphasize on dangerous submission holds or “hooking” where shooters like Martin “Farmer” Burns, Frank Gotch, George Hackenschmidt and later the name most modern fans have at least probably heard of: Lou Thesz used these techniques on occasions when not everyone wanted to “go with the program” of the worked outcome.
+Catch wrestling was a grappling style that was a hybrid of Greco-Roman wrestling, Irish collar-and-elbow, and the violent Lancashire wrestling style.
+Soon, it began to emphasize on dangerous submission holds or "hooking" where shooters like Martin "Farmer" Burns, Frank Gotch, George Hackenschmidt, and later the name most modern fans have at least probably heard of: Lou Thesz used these techniques on occasions when not everyone wanted to "go with the program" of the worked outcome.

 Because of the stock market crash of 1929 and the Great Depression that lasted through the end of the ‘30s, wrestling promoters, just like most businesses, faced harsh economic challenges.
 They needed to find a way to entice customers to continue to spend their money on wrestling.

 Now we begin to see the transition of wrestling from worked catch-style matches to a product focusing more on showmanship and less on substance.
 In other words, The McMahons didn’t start this trend in the mid-‘80s.
 Participants in the sport began to be measured and valued by promoters more for their drawing power and less by their grappling skills and athleticism.
 We begin to see a marked difference between what we now know as the heels and (baby) faces.